paziolka/koalapp/docs/how_to_touch_database.md

 4) Go to `http://localhost:3000/trees` and plant some new 🎄🌳🌲🌴

+Please add at least 5 trees with the form, you'll need them in next step.

-5) STop the server and run `rails c` to try new Active Record commands:
+5) Stop the server and run `rails c` to try new Active Record commands:

 ```ruby
 Tree.all